Safflower Plant Facts and Uses: Vegetable Oil, Dye, and Insulin

 Safflower seeds are sometimes used as birdseed for feeders.
 Many smaller birds will eat them.
 Squirrels, blackbirds, and grackles typically avoid them.
 Experts say that birds may need to be introduced to safflower seeds gradually.

-The Safflower Plant
+Features of the Safflower Plant

-The flowers have projecting stigmas and styles and the mature leaves have spines on their margins, making the plant somewhat look like a thistle.
+The flowers (or florets) of safflower have projecting stigmas and styles and the mature leaves have spines on their margins, making the plant somewhat look like a thistle.
 The spines also make it difficult for someone to harvest the plant by hand, unless the person wears protective gloves.
 Safflower is adapted for life in dry environments and has a long taproot to reach water sources far below the soil surface.

 Safflower oil has a light texture and is clear and colorless.
 It has no odor and almost no flavor.
-Since it has such neutral characteristics it's a popular oil in cosmetics.
+Since it has such neutral characteristics, it's a popular oil in cosmetics.
 Safflower oil doesn't turn yellow with age, so it's also useful in varnishes and paints.

 Heating oils to high temperatures can damage them and may even produce dangerous substances, but monounsaturated oils and saturated fats resist the damage better than polyunsaturated oils.
-Therefore while monounsaturated safflower oil can be used to cook foods, polyunsaturated safflower oil should be used only on foods at room temperature or lower, such as salads.
+Therefore, while monounsaturated safflower oil can be used to cook foods, polyunsaturated safflower oil should be used only on foods at room temperature or lower, such as salads.